 State unemployment divisions issue an IRS Form 1099-G to each individual who receives unemployment benefits during the year.
 On this form, you’ll see the total amount of your compensation reported in Box 1.

-When you receive benefits, you can choose to have income taxes withheld from your compensation to avoid owing a large amount of tax on your tax returns.
+When you receive benefits, you can usually choose to have income taxes withheld from your compensation to avoid owing a large amount of tax on your tax returns.
 If you choose to have income tax withheld from your benefits,

-Reporting unemployment benefits on your tax return
+How do you report unemployment benefits on your tax return?

 If you use TurboTax to file your taxes, we’ll ask about your unemployment income and put the information in all the right tax forms for you.